10 Tips for Staying Safe While Camping in the Wilderness

 10. Respect the Wildlife

-When you start interacting with the wildlife, chances are that you or the animals will be hurt in the end.
+When you start interacting with wildlife, there is a good chance that you or the animals will be hurt in the end.

 The rule of thumb is never to touch or feed wild animals because human food may cause digestive problems or even kill them.